LayreBoi/LayreBoi/README.md

 <details><summary>About me</summary>

   > Hi, I'm Pierre.
 I love to experiment around with coding and study application development.
-As hobbies I mess around with server infrastructures, also program applications, and make music under the name of "LayreBoi", as I grew up with my musical parents.
+As hobbies I mess around with server infrastructures, also program applications (as a full-stack developer), and make music under the name of "LayreBoi", as I grew up with my musical parents.
   > (I'm an electronic guy xd)
 </details>